krux/apt-s3/README.md

 otherwise leave off the credentials and it will draw them from the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_KEY_ID`.

 Simply upload all of your .deb packages and Packages.gz file into the s3 bucket you chose with the file key mapping that matches the file system layout.

+If your S3 bucket is in another region, and you are getting "301 Moved Permanently" warnings, add the region to the URL.
+Example:

+    deb s3://AWS_ACCESS_ID:[AWS_SECRET_KEY_IN_BRACKETS]@s3-us-west-1.amazonaws.com/BUCKETNAME precise main

 ## TODO